 In particular, they have a good amount of potassium, iron, and magnesium.
-They also contain vitamin C, B6, and fat-soluble vitamins A, E, and K.
+They also contain vitamins C and B6, as well as fat-soluble vitamins A, E, and K.

 A four-ounce serving of cooked sweetbread meat contains 342 calories, and a good portion of that comes from protein.
-In fact, a serving of sweetbread contains about 13 grams of protein .
+A serving of sweetbread contains about 13 grams of protein .

 That said, sweetbreads are not a low-fat food source.
 A serving has 32 grams of fat.

 Another nutritional concern with sweetbreads is that they are high in purines.
 These compounds break down into uric acid in the body, and high uric acid levels can promote the disease known as gout .

 However, this is only a concern if you regularly eat large amounts of sweetbreads or other purine-rich foods.
 If you cook sweetbreads only occasionally, there is no need to worry.

 Sweetbreads are not prepared like other meats and require a bit of special care.